liammcveigh1/6130cloud/README.md

-nginx files have been created and configured so to build and load composition type, 'sudo docker-compose up' this can then be testing using the service
+nginx files have been created and configured so to build and load composition type, 'sudo docker-compose up' this can then be tested using the service
 'lynx http://127.0.01'